PriyanshuKholiya/TEDx-Site-Concept-/README.md

-# TEDxUPES Website
+# TEDxSGNS Youth Website

-A modern, responsive website for TEDxUPES built with React and Vite.
+A modern, responsive website for TEDxSGNS Youth built with React and Vite.

 ### Prerequisites